khan-personal/resume/README.md

-# resume
+# Ken Hanner's GitHub - Projects for Resume
-Projects for my resume
+These are a wide variety of projects from school and personal studies.